Skip to main content

 Pacific Northwest fine dining dish

-Seattle's defining fine-dining institution since 1950, in a midcentury cantilevered building above Lake Union — the $180 tasting menu features king salmon and a hazelnut-coffee Nula Pie that has become iconic.
+Seattle's defining fine-dining institution since 1950.
+Midcentury cantilevered building above Lake Union.
+The $180 tasting menu features king salmon and a hazelnut-coffee Nula Pie that has become its signature dish.

 Oyster bar / Pacific Northwest seafood dish

-Chef Renee Erickson's Ballard oyster bar is the city's most beloved reservation — a marble-countered, light-filled space where local Kumamoto and Olympia oysters arrive at peak freshness alongside sea urchin custard and steak tartare.
+Chef Renee Erickson's Ballard oyster bar.
+The city's most beloved reservation.
+A marble-countered, light-filled space where local Kumamoto and Olympia oysters arrive at peak freshness alongside sea urchin custard and steak tartare.

 Northern Italian (tajarin pasta) dish

-The tajarin al burro e salvia — hand-cut egg yolk pasta with brown butter and sage — is one of the finest pasta dishes served anywhere in the Pacific Northwest, in an intimate space that feels transported from Piedmont.
+The tajarin al burro e salvia (hand-cut egg yolk pasta with brown butter and sage) is one of the best pasta dishes anywhere in the Pacific Northwest.
+An intimate space that feels transported from Piedmont.

 Edomae-style nigiri dish

-Master chef Shiro Kashiba's omakase above Pike Place Market is the definitive Japanese dining experience in Seattle — deeply traditional edomae technique applied to pristine local halibut, salmon, and spot prawn.
+Master chef Shiro Kashiba's omakase above Pike Place Market.
+The reference point for Japanese dining in Seattle.
+Traditional edomae technique applied to pristine local halibut, salmon, and spot prawn.

 Raw bar / Pacific Northwest shellfish dish

-Pristine oysters, clams, and Dungeness crab sourced directly from Taylor's own Puget Sound and Hood Canal farms — casual, convivial, and ideal for pre-match shellfish and cold wine.
+Pristine oysters, clams, and Dungeness crab sourced directly from Taylor's own Puget Sound and Hood Canal farms.
+Casual, convivial.
+Ideal for pre-match shellfish and cold wine.

 What to See